 Vidyard will now ask any person with a European Union IP address who lands on a GoVideo (free) sharing page to consent to being tracked.

 Consent persists in your browser's localStorage.
-This means that return visitors to a GoVideo free sharing page (hosted on
+This means that return visitors to a free user's sharing page (hosted on

 share.vidyard.com) do not need to consent again unless storage data has been cleared.

 To date, Vidyard has used a "vyemail" query string to associate a person's email address with their video viewing behavior.
-The vyemail string could be appended to sharing page URLs (as part of GoVideo), player embed codes, and passed to third-party applications as part of our MAP and CRM integrations.
+The query string could be appended to sharing page URLs, player embed codes, and passed to third-party applications as part of our MAP and CRM integrations.

-We've replaced the vyemail string with a "vyetoken".
+We've replaced the vyemail string with an alphanumeric tracking token (aka. the "vyetoken").

 The vyetoken is designed to conceal email addresses as part of a query string.
 This reduces the surface area over which personal information is shared with integrated MAPs and CRMs.
 Email addresses associated with a video view will remain with Vidyard, and the query string will continue to operate as expected.

-If a GDPR data subject request to forget information is submitted, Vidyard will remove any vyetokens associated with the given email address for the relevant organization.
+If a GDPR data subject request to forget information is submitted, Vidyard will remove any tracking tokens associated with the given email address for the relevant organization.

-Across our many GoVideo integrations (Gmail, Outlook, partner applications), the GoVideo app automatically appended the vyemail string to the sharing page URL of your video.
-The vyemail query string enabled the sender to receive a notification when their recipient had watched a video.
+In many of these integrated products, the Vidyard app will automatically appends an email query string to the sharing page URL of your video when sent to a recipient.
+The query string enables the sender to receive a notification when their recipient watches the video.

-Under GDPR, the email address of your recipient will continue to automatically append to the sharing page URL, but will be concealed as a vyetoken.
+Under GDPR, Vidyard will continue to append a query string to the sharing page URL to identify your viewers, but will conceal the recipient's email address with an alphanumeric token.
 You will continue to receive notifications when your video content has been watched.

 Prior to GDPR, some Vidyard users may have manually applied the vyemail string (

-?firstname.lastname@example.org) to sharing page URLs as part of video analytics testing or work with the GoVideo partner app integration.
+?firstname.lastname@example.org) to sharing page URLs as part of video analytics testing or work with the Vidyard app in various integrations.

-To comply with GDPR, third-party developers must consider how GoVideo viewer identification will operate in their application and ask for view consent where applicable.
+To comply with GDPR, third-party developers should now ensure that their application uses an alphanumeric "vyetoken" to identify viewers and ask for viewer consent where applicable.

-Developers may also use the Vidyard Dashboard API to generate a vyetoken.
+Developers may also use the Vidyard Dashboard API to generate a unique vyetoken.

 Additional privacy information